FAANG/dcc-metadata/docs/faang_analysis_metadata.md

 The analysis metadata will also contain QC attributes.
 These will vary based on the experiment type, but for sequencing work should always include mapping statistics as a bare minimum.

+Required:

+ * `total reads` (*number*) the number of reads used in mapping
+ * `mapped reads` (*number*) the number of  reads that can be mapped.
+Care should be taken that reads with multiple mappings are only counted once
+ * `percentage reads mapped` (*number*)  the percentage of  reads that can be mapped.
+As with `mapped reads`, care should be taken that reads with multiple mappings are only counted once.

 ###File naming

 Each file should be uniquely identifiable with a human readable name, giving sufficient information to understand what it contains.
 We expect analysis to be repeated at intervals, as reference data and protocols are updated, so a data freeze date is included.